Tax Preparation Help

 1 A person cannot qualify more than one taxpayer to use the head of household filing status for the year.

-2 The term “qualifying child” is defined under Exemptions for Dependents, later.
+2 See Table 3, later, for the tests that must be met to be a qualifying child.
 Note.
 If you are a noncustodial parent, the term “qualifying child” for head of household filing status does not include a child who is your qualifying child for exemption purposes only because of the rules described under Children of Divorced or Separated Parents under Exemptions for Dependents, later.
 If you are the custodial parent and those rules apply, the child is generally your qualifying child for head of household filing status even though the child is not a qualifying child for whom you can claim an exemption.

 3 This person is a qualifying person if the only reason you cannot claim the exemption is that you can be claimed as a dependent on someone else's return.

 5 If you can claim an exemption for a person only because of a multiple support agreement, that person is not a qualifying person.
-See Publication 501.
+See Multiple Support Agreement in Publication 501.

 6 See Special rule for parent for an additional requirement.